JuliaLang/julia/doc/manual/interacting-with-julia.rst

     StridedArray    StridedVecOrMat  String
     StridedMatrix   StridedVector

-The tab key can also be used to substitute LaTeX math symbols with their unicode equivalents, and get a list of LaTeX matches as well::
+The tab key can also be used to substitute LaTeX math symbols with their Unicode equivalents, and get a list of LaTeX matches as well::

     julia> \pi[TAB]